AncaElenaNegoita11/WeatherForecast/INVESTIGATION.md

 ## Task 1 - Dataset

-The table needs to be analysed in order to understand verify values and understand the logic.
+The table needs to be analysed in order to verify values and understand the logic.

 ### _dataframe.info()_
 `Shows more information about each column of the table, including the total number of entries in